GoogleCloudPlatform/media-architectures-on-gcp/docs/0100_introduction.md

 ## How this book is organized
 This book is written in two largely independent parts.

-The first part, “An Overview of Digital Media” is an overview of key concepts in digital and cloud-based media delivery.
+The first part, “**An Overview of Digital Media**” is an overview of key concepts in digital and cloud-based media delivery.
 This section is to help individuals new to the world of digital media get a high level understanding of the key concepts of digital media.
 This section is not a deep dive into actual encoding technologies, and the systems and optimizations of digital encoding and transcoding: there is already an extensive library of those books available.